George Trenholm: Early and family life

 George Alfred Trenholm was born on February 25, 1807, in Charleston, South Carolina to Elizabeth Irene (de Greffin) Trenholm and her merchant husband, William Trenholm.
 His maternal grandfather, Comte de Greffin, was a major plantation owner in Saint Domingue (before the slave revolution; it is now Haiti).
 His paternal grandfather, William Trenholm (1737-1822), was born in Yorkshire, England, but he lived and worked in Charleston most of his adult life.
 He was forced to leave during the American Revolutionary War due to his Loyalist sympathies and business associations.
-He lived in New York, the Netherlands, and Santo Domingo but returned to Charleston in 1785, shortly after the war's end, and lived there for another 37 years.
+He lived in New York, the Netherlands, and Santo Domingo, but returned to Charleston in 1785, shortly after the war's end, and lived there for another 37 years.
 He introduced his son William (1772-1824) into the family business.
 When his father died, George Trenholm left school and went into business.

 At age 21, George Alfred Trenholm married Anna Helen Holmes on April 3, 1828.
-Her father, John Holmes, owned a plantation on Johns Island, South Carolina outside Charleston.
+Her father, John Holmes, owned a plantation on Johns Island, South Carolina.
 The couple had thirteen children; five (including their first four) died in infancy.
 In 1860, their daughters Emily (b.
 1839), Anna (b.
 1842), Eliza (b.
 1848), Christiana (b.
 1851), and sons Alfred (b.
 1844), Frances (b.
 1846), Edwin (b.
 1850) were still living with their parents.
 Also in the household were their married eldest son William Trenholm (b.
 1846), his wife, their young sons, and Anna's mother.